mudita/MuditaOS/module-sys/README.md

 PowerManager and system logic will have to be designed and developed.

 #### Core voltage in low power mode
 Currently core voltage during operating in low power mode is set to 0.9V.
 This results in 2,08mA current consumption.
-This can be lowered even further by lowering it to 0.8V (around 1.86mA).
+This can be lowered even further by lowering it to 0.8V ( resulting in current consumed at around 1.86mA).
 As far as I know setting core voltage to 0.8V is considered to be unstable but it is worth trying/testing.

-In order to switch core voltage to 0.8V you have to modify `DCDC_AdjustTargetVoltage` second parameter from 0x4 to 0x0. `VDDRun` is set in 25mA steps starting from 0.8V.
+Core voltage is set in LPM_EnterLowPowerIdle function which can be found in module-bsp/board/rt1051/common/clock_config.cpp.
-For more info please check `RT1051 Reference Manual, Chapter 18 "DCDC Converter"` and `DCDC Register 3 `.
+For more info please check RT1051 Reference Manual, Chapter 18 "DCDC Converter" and DCDC Register 3 .

 # Caveats & good practices #